Biosulin H is a medium-acting insulin preparation. It is a human insulin obtained using recombinant DNA technology.

 Indications

-Type 2 diabetes mellitus (insulin-independent): stage of resistance to oral hypoglycemic agents, partial resistance to these drugs (when combined therapy), intercurrent diseases.
+Diabetes mellitus type 2 (non-insulin dependent): stage of resistance to oral hypoglycemic agents, partial resistance to these drugs (during combination therapy), intercurrent diseases.

 Composition